KaanAres10/VR-Musicians/README.md

 ## Core Concept

 ### Player 1: VR Player
-- Experiences a VR world and gameplay for selected track
+- Experiences a VR world and gameplay for selected song

 ### Player 2: Music Controller
-- Selects songs from Spotify playlists
+- Selects songs from Spotify
-- Can choose **genre-specific playlists** or a **random playlist**

 As the song changes:
 - Environment themes switch